ogunshinaismail/React-Blog/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+## `npx json-server --watch data/db.json --port 8000`

+Runs the server for our database
+Open [http://localhost:3000](http://localhost:8000) to view it in your browser.

 ### `npm test`